 Boosted regression trees

-To make sure results are general and not dependent on the model framework chosen (i.e., Bayesian hierarchical generalized linear models), we fitted boosted regression trees (BRTs) on each food web and ran the same analyses (Appendix S5).
+To make sure our esults are general and not dependent on the model framework chosen (Bayesian hierarchical generalized linear models), we fitted boosted regression trees (BRTs) on each food web and ran the same analyses (Appendix S5).
 BRTs are a machine learning algorithm that allows non-linear relationships between predictors and the response variable (Friedman, 2001).
-To make results comparable, we used the exact same training/validation splits and same predictor variables to train and measure performance of BRTs and Bayesian hierarchical generalized linear models.
+To make results comparable, we used the exact same training/validation splits and the same predictor variables to train and measure performance of BRTs and Bayesian hierarchical generalized linear models.

 Results